 The UbiOps cookbook is here to provide (new) users with inspiration on how to work with UbiOps.
 Use it to find inspiration or to discover new ways of working with the UbiOps platform.

 With a (free) UbiOps account you can use the cookbook to have example applications running in your own environment in minutes.*

 How does it work?¶

 Every recipe contains a standalone example with all the material you need to run it.
-They are all centered around a Jupyter Notebook.
+They are all centered around a Jupyter Notebook or Rstudio.
 If you download the recipe folder and run the notebook/script it will build the example in your own UbiOps environment.

 The current Python recipes¶

 |Topic and link to recipe||Functionalities of UbiOps addressed|